Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-The dog is known to be playful but he also likes to sit around.
-So not only are they barkless, they are also a slacker dog that does great in apartments.
+The dog is known to be playful, but he also likes to sit around.
+So not only are they barkless, but they are also slacker dogs that do great in apartments.
 They are kind of small, about 25 pounds, but since they are fairly wild they need a lot of exercise, as much as you would consider normal for a big dog.

 - How to Train A Dog when to Bark and Stop